arnodt001/simple-dashboard/README.md

 Run `npm install -g maven` to install the `maven` plugin globally.

+The angular application project has a dependency on `angular-cli`

+run `npm install -g @angular/cli` to install the `angular-cli`plugin globally.

 ## Running the `node` microservice

 Change directory to `dashboard-service` directory.